OkapiLib/OkapiLib/docs/tutorials/walkthrough/gettingStarted.md

 //#include "pros/api_legacy.h"
 ```

-All okapi methods are located in the `okapi::` namespace.
+All okapi methods are located in the okapi namespace.
-To avoid typing `okapi::` in front of every command, uncomment the `using namespace okapi` statement in the file `include/main.h` :
+To avoid typing `okapi::` in front of every command, uncomment the `using` statement in the file `include/main.h` :

 ``` cpp
 /**